diehlpkteaching/ParallelComputationMath/webpage/index.md

 ## Project

-As a course project, we will implement Smoothed-particle hydrodynamics ([SPH](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics)).
-We will cover the basic equations brielfy in lecture 8 and the template code is available [here](https://github.com/diehlpkteaching/SPH).
+As a course project, we will implement bond-based peridyanmics ([PD](https://en.wikipedia.org/wiki/peridynamics)).
+We will cover the basic equations brielfy in lecture 8 and the template code is available [here](https://github.com/diehlpkteaching/PD).

 ## References